clarkie/react-native-orientation-ipad-example/README.md

   (ADD screenshot)
 3. Height of the banner should be different on specific width.

-This second problem was one of the reason why we needed to centralized the media query which will compute the styling based also on specific width.
+I will focus on the first scenario for brevity but the same solution can be addressed in any other situation.
+I mention other problems to visualise the pattern that lead us to create a generic function which computes the styling object based on provided dimension.

 #### How?